×

 There are games you can do on the fly that involve nothing more than spouting instructions to your students.
 Games like “The Longest Line” is one such example.
 But games that require props will need more preparation time.
 They may involve you arranging some chairs in a circle, like the game “Musical Chairs,” or something more elaborate.

 Don’t shy away from making or gathering items for your games.
-Props, objects and pictures are highly immersive and suck students into the game.
-They make it more exciting so your kids are locked in and engaged in the activity.
+Props, objects and pictures can be highly immersive and help your students engage with the activity.

 • Prepare appropriate game content